JasonDGian/personal-projects/MIXBOX/Mixbox_project.md

 _LED module assembled in resting position without the controller housing_
 <img width="2191" height="749" alt="light_module_resting_place" src="https://raw.githubusercontent.com/JasonDGian/personal-projects/refs/heads/main/MIXBOX/IMG/light_module_resting_place.png" />

-To determine the correct position of the strut in 3D space in Blender, I first marked the test piece previously used to evaluate the horizontal fillets and measured the maximum vertical travel allowed by the controller.
-Marking the test piece directly made it easy to transfer the reference locations to subsequent prototypes and position the strut attachments without requiring extensive additional measurements.
+To determine the correct position of the strut in 3D space, I first marked the test piece previously used to evaluate the horizontal profile and measured the maximum vertical travel permitted by the controller.
+Marking the test piece directly simplified the transfer of reference locations to subsequent prototypes and allowed the strut attachment points to be positioned without requiring extensive additional measurements.

 _Measurements and marked test piece used as reference_
 <img width="2191" height="734" alt="lightmodule_rest_bar_measures_and_marks" src="https://raw.githubusercontent.com/JasonDGian/personal-projects/refs/heads/main/MIXBOX/IMG/lightmodule_rest_bar_measures_and_marks.png" />